short term rental thailandlong term rental phuketphuket rental strategyairbnb phuket

 Short-Term vs Long-Term Rentals in Thailand: Which Strategy Wins?

-Short-term rentals yield 8-12% gross in Phuket; long-term leases yield 5-7% but with zero management stress.
+Quick answer: Short-term rentals yield 8-12% gross in Phuket; long-term leases yield 5-7% but with zero management stress.
 Full strategy comparison for Thai property investors.

 Short-term rentals in Phuket generate 8-12% gross yield but require professional management and carry seasonal vacancy risk.
 Long-term expat rentals (12-month leases) earn 5-7% gross but deliver consistent monthly income with minimal management overhead.
-For most investors using a managed pool, short-term outperforms on absolute income — but for personal owners managing independently, long-term is far less stressful and often more profitable net of management costs.
+For most investors using a managed pool, short-term outperforms on absolute income, but for personal owners managing independently, long-term is far less stressful and often more profitable net of management costs.

 Strategy Comparison Table